 Common boundary fences

 Wanting to build or repair a fence between your property and one of the Council's parks or reserves?
-Good news, if you meet certain requirements we may pay up to half the cost.
+Good news, if you meet the requirements, we may pay up to half the cost.

 For us to consider your application we need to see your Certificate of Title.
 If it contains a Fencing Agreement in Deed or Fencing Covenant this means we are not responsible for the cost of erecting, maintaining or repairing a fence.

-If your certificate does not contain this covenant and you would like to request we share the costs of a fence, please fill in the notice of intent to erect or repair a common boundary fence and return it to our Parks & Reserves team.
+If your certificate does not contain this covenant and you want us to share the costs of a fence, please fill in the notice of intent to erect or repair a common boundary fence and return it to our parks and reserves team.
 The form has details of how you get it back to us.

 Notice of intent to erect or repair a common boundary fence(PDF, 116KB)